mohit-thakur-721/proator/README.md

     # single type for one feild.
     foo1(True)
     foo1(1)
-    foo1("Hello")    # This will fail as input parameter type is mismatched. foo2(True, False)
-    foo2(True, "xyz") # This will fail as input parameter type is mismatched. foo2(True) # This will fail as mismatch in number of arguments.
+    foo1("Hello")         # This will fail as input parameter type is mismatched. foo2(True, False)     # Boolean, Boolean is allowed foo2(True, "xyz")     # This will fail as input parameter type is mismatched. foo2(True)            # This will fail as mismatch in number of arguments.

     # multiple type for one feild.
     bar1(1)               # integer is allowed